-We are developing our LentiGlobin product candidate to treat patients with TDT and severe SCD.
-We are conducting four clinical studies of our LentiGlobin product candidate: a Phase I/II study in the United States, Australia, and Thailand to evaluate its safety and efficacy in the treatment of subjects with TDT, called the Northstar Study (HGB-204); a multi-site, international, Phase III study to evaluate its safety and efficacy in the treatment of subjects with TDT and a non- β^0/β^0 genotype, called the Northstar-2 Study (HGB-207); a single-center Phase I/II study in France to evaluate its safety and efficacy in the treatment of subjects with TDT or with severe SCD (HGB-205); and a multi-site Phase I study in the United States to evaluate its safety and efficacy in the treatment of subjects with severe SCD (HGB-206).
-In addition, in 2017 we intend to initiate our planned Phase III study of our LentiGlobin product candidate for the treatment of subjects with TDT and a β^0/β^0 genotype, called the Northstar-3 Study (HGB-212).
+We are developing our LentiGlobin product candidate to treat patients with TDT and severe SCD, with the goal of filing for regulatory approval in the US and EU for different genotypes of TDT and for severe SCD.
+We are conducting five clinical studies of our LentiGlobin product candidate: a Phase I/II study in the United States, Australia, and Thailand to evaluate its safety and efficacy in the treatment of subjects with TDT, called the Northstar Study (HGB-204); a multi-site, international, Phase III study to evaluate its safety and efficacy in the treatment of subjects with TDT and a non- β 0/ β 0 genotype, called the Northstar 3 Study (HGB-207); a multi-site, international, Phase III study for the treatment of subjects with TDT and a β 0/ β 0 genotype, called the Northstar 3 Study (HGB-212); a single-center Phase I/II study in France to evaluate its safety and efficacy in the treatment of subjects with TDT or with severe SCD (HGB-205); and a multi-site Phase I study in the United States to evaluate its safety and efficacy in the treatment of subjects with severe SCD (HGB-206).
+We are currently planning to file a marketing authorization application in the EU for LentiGlobin for the treatment of adult and adolescent patients with TDT and a non- β 0/ β 0 genotype during the second half of 2018, with a future BLA filing planned in the United States.
+We are also engaged with the FDA and EMA in discussions regarding our proposed development plans for LentiGlobin in severe SCD.

-We are developing our Lenti-D product candidate to treat patients with CALD.
-We are currently conducting a Phase II/III clinical study of our Lenti-D product candidate in the United States, which we refer to as the Starbeam Study (ALD-102), to examine the safety and efficacy of our Lenti-D product candidate in subjects with CALD.
+We are developing our Lenti-D product candidate to treat patients with CALD with the goal of filing for regulatory approval in the US and EU for CALD, with the first filing for regulatory approval planned in 2019.
+We are currently conducting a Phase II/III clinical study of our Lenti-D product candidate in the United States, United Kingdom, and France, which we refer to as the Starbeam Study (ALD-102), to examine the safety and efficacy of our Lenti-D product candidate in subjects with CALD.